 ESA's 'Cosmic Vision'

-To put these plans in context, Rosetta and its lander Philae began life in Horizon 2000.
-Launched in 2004, the spacecraft took a decade to reach its destination before becoming the first mission to rendezvous with, fly alongside and land on a comet in arguably one of ESA’s most ambitious space exploration missions to date.
-It is only now, with operations completed in September 2016, that scientists are really digging deeper into the mission’s data than ever before.
+For example, Rosetta and its lander Philae began life in Horizon 2000.
+The mission was approved in 1993, launched in 2004, and the spacecraft took a decade to reach its destination before becoming the first mission to rendezvous with, fly alongside and land on a comet in arguably one of ESA’s most ambitious space exploration missions to date.
+Rosetta's operations completed in September 2016, and the science data it collected fuelled scientific discoveries for many years after.

-Horizon 2000 also included ‘time-machine’ Planck and astronomy observatory Herschel, both of which changed the way we view our Universe by revealing the relic radiation from the big bang, and tracing the birth of stars and the evolution of galaxies through time, respectively.
+Horizon 2000 also included ‘time-machine’ Planck and astronomy observatory Herschel, both of which changed the way we view our Universe by revealing the relic radiation from the Big Bang, and tracing the birth of stars and the evolution of galaxies through time, respectively.
+Other Horizon 2000 missions include the still-active X-ray detector XMM-Newton and gamma-ray observatory Integral, which are exploring the most extreme objects in the Universe.

 Cosmic Vision 2015–2025

-The programme includes a series of three exoplanets missions that will keep Europe at the forefront of this growing field, each tackling a unique aspect of exoplanet science.
+The programme also includes a series of three exoplanets missions that will keep Europe at the forefront of this growing field, each tackling a unique aspect of exoplanet science.
 Is Earth really unique or can we find a twin planet?
-Cheops, the CHaracterizing ExOPlanet Satellite, will launch in 2019, and will be followed by Plato and Ariel in the next decade.
+Cheops, the CHaracterizing ExOPlanet Satellite, launched in 2019, and will soon be followed by terrestrial planet hunter Plato (2026) and exoplanet atmosphere investigator Ariel (2029).

-Looking deeper into the Universe, Euclid will try to untangle the mysteries of the cosmic web and how the exotic dark energy and invisible dark matter influence the structure and course of our cosmos.
+Looking deeper into the Universe, Euclid is untangling the mysteries of the cosmic web and how the exotic dark energy and invisible dark matter influence the structure and course of our cosmos.

 Towards the next fifty years